CSHL-comp-neuro-vision/website/source/2022/project_ideas.md

 3. Using a sampling approach to fit a Kalman filter with varying parameters (i.e. what if the detectability of the stimulus changes over time).
 4. Implement a LQG with subjective beliefs (as in this paper) and then try to design a set of conditions that will maximally expose subjective beliefs about the dynamics of the trajectory.

+### Suggestions related to Eero's plenoptic code repository

+Billy
+I've been wanting to extend metamers to generate several metamers at once that are as maximally different (in either pixel space, model space, or by some other metric) from each other as possible
+You could also look through issues, see if there's anything there that they could work on [10:57 AM] We also need feedback on the tutorials, so you could get that from them Lyndon  [10:57 AM]
+:upside_down_face: modern image/video compression algorithms need a denoiser to compress a clean signal followed by (for artistic reasons) texture synthesis, to simulate things like film grain or fine detail that got removed inadvertently during compression.
+But current models of “texture” synthesis to add details onto image residuals are hand designed and bad.
+This would make use of metamers or PS
+Billy  [10:57 AM]
+And where the docs are missing / incomplete /unclear [11:00 AM] And if you can take notes on what they found difficult, that would be really helpful.
+Any installation problems, etc
+Nikhil  [11:03 AM]
+One thing that could be interesting is to use MAD competition to generate images that can differentiate between deepnet layers and the portilla model.
+People have done a lot just synthesizing from both models but could be interesting to see if there are actual fundamental differences in the representations that are captured by each.
+In the same vain, I'd like to see how well the portilla model does at discriminative tasks like classification.
+Since a lot of work is saying deepnets trained for classification are texture biased it would be interesting to just see how well a texture model does at object recognition for example on imagenet.
+Maybe it can provide a better baseline to then evaluate performance of recognition models that capture more than just texture statistics.
+Pierre-Étienne  [12:33 PM]
+It would be interesting to use eigendistortions to understand the computational role of layers deep inside a network (/biological system).
+Instead of end2end maximally minimally visible distortions, one could ask for changes in an image that result in changes of the representation in layer i that is most / least visible to layer j.
+Same question could be asked of unit i and unit j.
+Same question can be asked for the curvature of sequences (geodesics), which would help understand what piece in a net do straightening and how.
+An idea to help understand the shape of the natural image manifold is to use triplets of related images and a model to measure the angles between the geodesics that link them, the shapes of these triangles would reveal the local curvature of the space as seen by the model.
+A texture aware (full reference) perceptual metric would compare isolated features accurately (allowing for shifts and changes in luminance/contrast) while comparing textures loosely (using local statistics only)- and gradually interpolate between these two extremes.
+A step in that direction is to build a normalized steerable pyramid distance (an evolution of the normalized laplacian pyramid) with a texture/feature gate given by the ratio of local representation std to local representation mean.
+One would then show that the metric is tolerant to resamplings of texture patterns and sensitive to the exact form of isolated features, just like our visual experience (ie do psychophysics).
+Xinyuan Zhao  [10:22 PM]
+There is a perceptual distance metric called normalized steerable pyramid distance (NSPD) in the code.
+It is analogous to the published work of normalized Laplacian pyramid distance (NLPD), only replacing the Laplacian pyramid with the steerable pyramid.
+I have spent some time working on it, but did not get it to perform very well (now about the same as NLPD).
+Maybe it can be improved by summer school students.

 ## Anitha Pasupathy

 In Kim et al., 2019, we demonstrated that shape selectivity in V4 is independent of texture selectivity.
 In other words, selectivity for 2D shape is similar regardless of the surface texture that's painted on the shape.
 This argues against the possibility that shape selectivity is a by-product of preference for higher order texture statistics in V4 (Okazawa et al., 2013).